FullStackHacks/Articles/markdown.md

 Basic Syntax
 ------------

-Markdown makes doing all the things needed for online publish extermely easy.
+Markdown's goal is to make doing all the things needed for online publishing easy.

 ### Headers ###